 Several approaches have now been identified that could provide DNA typing results within several hours of collection at a booking station.
 A recent National Institutes of Standards poster presented by Dr. Erika Butts to the 2012 International Symposium on Human Identification in Nashville noted that: "STR genotype results were generated in less than 2 hours with standard laboratory equipment and protocols.
 The validation of Direct PCR STR kits or Fast PCR protocols will allow a forensic lab to have 'Rapid DNA' capabilities."
 (See www.cstl.nist.gov/div831/strbase/pub_pres/Butts-ISHI2012-Rapid-DNA.pdf.)
 In addition, “Rapid DNA Profiling Systems” have now been developed and delivered for evaluation testing by a US Government consortium (including the FBI) by three vendors.
 These systems provide typing results from offenders within two hours of collection.
 (See www.networkworld.com/news/2011/092911-biometrics-rapid-dna-251414.html.
 For the 18-month development program, see also Biometrics and Forensics Summit 2010, pdf.)
 Such systems, when implemented over the next 3-5 years, are intended to provide DNA typing results within hours of the arrest of an offender and allow matching of that offender’s DNA to existing DNA evidence profiles for unsolved crimes or DNA profiles on “John Doe” warrants.
 (See also Chris Asplen, 2012.)
 Advances in Rapid DNA typing will allow DNA typing in parallel with the Live Scan of fingerprints at booking and may even in some cases be completed before the print results are back.
 In any event, a number of states already routinely search newly entered offender profiles against their offender database.
 The new CODIS 7 database software can complete a search of large forensic DNA databases (like California’s) in less than 2 hours.

-Are DNA sample profiles also used to resolve discrepancies in criminal history identification records?
+How do DOJ’s cross-checking DNA and fingerprint databases work to help identify an arrestee and are DNA sample profiles used to resolve discrepancies in criminal history identification records?

 What is CODIS?